iknowjason/sagemaker-ai-playground/README.md

 Select ```conda_python3``` kernel.
 ![sm3](images/sm3.png "sm3")

 You will need to click through and run code for the first few cells.
-This will install the pre-requisite python LM libraries.
+This will install the pre-requisite python libraries needed for the demo code.
 ![sm4](images/sm4.png "sm4")

 2. Using the Sample Python Script